balajiregt/playwright_pom_fixtures_modular_framework_template/readme.md

 ### API Calls, DateGeneration

-API calls can be invoked in the before hooks, so that the pre-requisite actions can be done and the tests are ready in the desired to state.
+API calls & DateGeneration functions can be invoked in the before hooks, so that the pre-requisite actions can be done and the tests are ready in the desired state to start.

 ### Fixtures